digiltd/oh-rtd-test/One-Wire-Binding.md

 # Introduction

-The !OneWire bus system is a lightweight and cheap bus system mostly used for sensors like, temperature, humidity and presence but there are also switches available.
+The OneWire bus system is a lightweight and cheap bus system mostly used for sensors like, temperature, humidity and presence but there are also switches available.
 The binding is designed to work as client of the [ow-server](http://owfs.org/index.php?page=owserver_protocol) which implements the [owserver-protocol](http://owfs.org/index.php?page=owserver-protocol).
-The !OneWire devices could be connected to the machine running ow-server by a [USB-Adapter](http://shop.wiregate.de/wiregate/usb-produkte/ds9490r-1-wire-usb-adapter.html).
-For detailed information on !OneWire please refer to http://en.wikipedia.org/wiki/One_wire or http://owfs.org.
+The OneWire devices could be connected to the machine running ow-server by a [USB-Adapter](http://shop.wiregate.de/wiregate/usb-produkte/ds9490r-1-wire-usb-adapter.html).
+For detailed information on OneWire please refer to http://en.wikipedia.org/wiki/One_wire or http://owfs.org.

 For installation of the binding, please see Wiki page [[Bindings]].